 Water damage from toilets costs $2,000 to $10,000 per incident.
 78% of incidents reviewed in the IBHS study were caused by faulty supply lines, toilet flanges, fill valve assemblies, or by toilets that backed up and overflowed.

-The chance a water heater will leak or burst begins to dramatically increase when it is 5 years old.
+The chance a water heater will leak or burst begins to dramatically increase when it is five years old.
 75% of all water heaters fail before they are 12 years old.

 Plumbing and Supply Drains

-Homes 30 years old were 3 times as likely to have a plumbing supply or drainage problem.
+Homes 30 years old were three times as likely to have a plumbing supply or drainage problem.

 What To Do In the Event of a Loss

-- Shut off water supply to minimize any additional damage.
+- Shut off your water supply to minimize any additional damage.